skirtapaieo/development-101/02-prod/prod-readme.md

 In general:
 Also started to code again - so I am prototyping front-end, back-end, data solutions and the use of LLM

-## Experiences

-I have experience from developing products in a few areas:

-- Finance
-- Real Estate
-- iGaming
-- Telecom

 ## The major areas

 - Market research